 Using a browser

 Enter the name of your FTP site into a browser address bar, as shown in the following screenshot, and supply the login credentials when prompted.

 Use one of the many low-cost or free FTP applications, which are available for download.

 Using the command line

-Following is the syntax for opening an FTP session from the command line:
+Use the following syntax to open an FTP session from the command line, where

-To close the FTP session, simply type exit in the session window.
+To close the FTP session, type exit in the session window.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License